You’ve come to the right place to get answers.

 4. Or you can see our therapists in person, by calling 1-877-56-REHAB.

-Your search for "shoulder" returned 1 records from our FAQs
+Your search for "women's health" returned 1 records from our FAQs

 Osteoporosis runs in my family.
 What can I do to avoid it?

 By Hillary Hawkins, M.D., Medical Director at Sheltering Arms Hospital Hanover

 The statistics are sobering.
 One out of five American women over 50 has osteoporosis.
 One in three Americans 65 and older falls each year.
 Falls are the sixth leading cause of death in older adults.

 Dr. Hillary Hawkins, Medical Director at Sheltering Arms Hospital Hanover, would love to see those statistics change.
 Too often, she sees patients after their a fall, when bones are broken and recovery is long.